o42a/o42a-doc/contents/docs/objects/definition.md

 )
 ```

-Here objects `A` and `B` has the same definition, but different values: the
+Here objects `A` and `B` have the same definition, but different values: the
 value of `A` is `2`, while the value of `B` is `42`.